LucySnoozy/MajulaOSTRoundtable/README.md

 Installation:

-    Download this specific ModEngine2: https://github.com/vswarte/ModEngine2/actions/runs/8931640677/artifacts/1468983823﻿ (it will only work with this one) and extract the .zip inside the .zip file to anywhere you like (preferably not in the Desktop/Download folder.
+-Download this specific ModEngine2: https://github.com/vswarte/ModEngine2/actions/runs/8931640677/artifacts/1468983823﻿ (it will only work with this one) and extract the .zip inside the .zip file to anywhere you like (preferably not in the Desktop/Download folder.
 On another driver or inside the game folder works just fine) - so that you end up with a folder named ModEngine-2.1.0.0-win64 with these files inside:

 ![bNybUuz](https://github.com/user-attachments/assets/30c9ea97-7800-428d-b271-229d1297cb75)

-    Download this mod, open the .zip file, drag out the sd folder into your ModEngine2's mod folder.
+-Download this mod, open the .zip file, drag out the sd folder into your ModEngine2's mod folder.
-    Start the game with launchmod_eldenring.bat and enjoy the Majula OST.
+-Start the game with launchmod_eldenring.bat and enjoy the Majula OST.